projectnessie/cel-java/README.md

 }
 ```

-## Protobuf and Jackson
+## Protobuf and Jackson and plain Java objects

 Protobuf (via `com.google.protobuf:protobuf-java`) objects and schema is supported out of the box.

-It is also possible to use Jackson objects as arguments by using the
+It is also possible to use plain Java and Jackson objects as arguments by using the
 `org.projectnessie.cel.types.jackson.JacksonRegistry` in `org.projectnessie.cel:cel-jackson`.

 Code sample similar to the one above.
 It takes a user-provided object type `MyInput`.